Bizyback/kotlinbits/bits/statement_and_expressions.md

 ### _What is the difference between a statement and expression?_

-A major difference is an expression has an actual value while a statement does have one.
+A major difference is an expression has an actual value while a statement does **NOT** have one.

 | Title | Valued | Examples |
 |:-------|:-------|:----------|